Gender inequality in South Africa: Gender inequality in education

-The South African Journal of Child Health found that in South Africa, 7 million girls are reported to be absent from school each month due to a lack of sanitary pads, which results in them missing 25% of learning during the school year.
 Although there have been improvements in access to education for girls, challenges persist.
 Rural areas and historically disadvantaged communities often face inadequate infrastructure, including schools and sanitation facilities.
+The South African Journal of Child Health found that in South Africa, 7 million girls are reported to be absent from school each month due to a lack of sanitary pads, which results in them missing 25% of learning during the school year.
 This disproportionately affects girls, who may be more likely to face cultural and economic barriers to education.

-Girls face higher dropout rates, particularly in rural areas, due to factors such as early marriage, pregnancy, and household responsibilities.
+Mathebula et al.’s 2022 study found that 5% of girls aged 14 to 19 got pregnant between the years 2018 and 2019.
+Adolescent pregnancy adds continual deterrents for young South African girls to complete school.
+Trying to attempt childbearing or raising children, alongside pursuing an education is difficult, and often leads to girls dropping out of school entirely.
+Additionally, for some, this dual-responsibility is not an option, as pregnancy can be the means for punitive action or a forced discontinuation of education.
+Adolescent pregnancy disproportionally impacts girls in disadvantaged or lower socioeconomic circumstances, as they may have less access to contraception, healthcare, and are more at risk of participation in transactional sex.

+Girls from underprivileged homes face more pressure to drop out of school as familial caregiving responsibilities persist regardless of financial struggles or academic progress.
+Girls often are expected to serve as the caregiver as their familial responsibility; caring for the children, tending to the men, as well as cooking and cleaning for the house.
+This role can be a large responsibility for young girls, and make pursuing an education more difficult, especially when balancing familial financial struggles.

 Cultural and traditional practices that reinforce gender inequality

-The values and ideas that members of a community have held for extended periods of time—often generations—are reflected in traditional cultural practices.
-Premature and forced marriages, widow's rites, virginity tests, female genital mutilation, and breast sweeping and ironing are some of these damaging traditional practices.
+The values and ideas that members of a community have held for extended periods of time, often generations, are reflected in traditional cultural practices.
+In South Africa some of these damaging practices consist of; premature and forced marriages, widowhood rites, virginity tests, female genital mutilation, and breast sweeping and ironing.
 Non-physically invasive practices such as Lobola or arranged marriages may also reinforce gender stereotypes.
 It is often found that women themselves subscribe to these discriminatory practices.
-Additionally, there is unequal access to decision-making roles in cultural professions.
+But there is also unequal access to decision-making roles in cultural professions.